HDFGroup/h5serv/docs/DatasetOps/PUT_Value.rst

 Description
 ===========
-Update the Values in a dataset.
+Update the values in a dataset.

 Requests
 ========